Last updated on January 20th, 2025 at 04:48 pm

 Tip 2: Find the right words for the song description.

-Spotify song description is usually mentioned as the most important part of the Spotify pitch by the editors.
+Usually, the most important part of the Spotify playlist pitching guides out there is the song description – according also to the editors.
 In 500 words you need to describe what your song is about and why it is a good match to any of Spotify’s playlists.

 Yes, it is all about the context.
-Especially when filling in that big blank space where you can describe the song to the editors.
-Everything that gives the editors extra background information about the song has to be packed in here.
-In the end, it makes their work easier.
+Especially when filling in that big blank space where you can describe the song to the editors, everything that gives the editors extra background information about the song has to be packed in here.
+In the end, it makes their work easier and helps them to build an emotional connection to the music.

-For that, Cyanite’s Augmented Keywords are a great choice.
-They are pooled from 1,500 music describing terms featuring, genres and moods but also rather abstract terms such as contexts, situations, use cases, and activities.
+For that, Cyanite’s state-of-the-art Auto-Descriptions and Augmented Keywords are a great choice.
+Elaborate full-text descriptions plus a word pool of 1,500 music describing terms featuring, genres and moods but also rather abstract terms such as contexts, situations, use cases, and activities solve the blank page problem and make sure the description is bang on.

-We give more detailed instructions and Spotify playlist pitch example in the article: How to Write Press Releases and Music Pitches with Cyanite.
+We give more detailed instructions and Spotify playlist pitching examples in the article: How to Write Press Releases and Music Pitches with Cyanite.

 Spotify for Artists text description